rayzurr/notebook/notes/fcc/fcc-html-css.md

 ![magazine1b
 ](4-fcc-magazine-1a.png)

+- `rel: referrer` is used to track analytics on people who click on a tag link.
+Conversely `noreferrer`
 # Chapter 5
 ### Learn CSS Animation by Building a Ferris Wheel
 ### Learn CSS Transforms by Building a Penguin